Novavax: Finance and external sponsorships

 Novavax is funded by a mix of private and public investment.

 In 2015, Novavax received a US$89 million research grant from the Bill and Melinda Gates Foundation to support the development of a vaccine against RSV for infants via maternal immunization.

 In May 2020, Novavax received from the Coalition for Epidemic Preparedness Innovations to fund early-stage evaluation in healthy adults of the company's COVID-19 vaccine candidate and to develop resources in preparation for large-scale manufacturing, if the vaccine proves successful.
 CEPI had already invested $4 million in March.

 On 7 July 2020, during the Donald Trump administration, the company was awarded a loan from the United States government from Operation Warp Speed program to cover the testing, commercialization and production of a potential coronavirus vaccine in the United States, with a goal of delivering 100 million doses by January 2021.

 Novavax announced a $1.2 billion partnership with Sanofi in October 2024, allowing Sanofi to use Novavax’s Matrix-M adjuvant for other products.
+The partnership allows Novavax to develop its own Covid/influenza combination vaccine, with the rest of their pipeline shifting to preclinical.

 Novavax scaled back operations by about $1 billion from 2022 - 2024, with less focus on research and development.

 In December 2024, Novavax sold its Czech manufacturing facility to Novo Nordisk for $200 million.